 Grown in most parts of Australia, Kangaroo grass tolerates many types of soil as long as there is some moisture.
 It can be found in grasslands and grassy woodlands.
 However, the grass is very sensitive to grazing and appears to be most common where grazing disturbance is low.

-Kangaroo grass was once farmed around Australia by Aboriginals for the production of flour.
+Kangaroo grass was once farmed around Australia by Indigenous people for the production of flour.
 The seeds can be ground into an aromatic flour that makes a bread with a distinctive aroma and nutty taste.
 They can also be used to make seed cakes.
-Today, kangaroo grass is farmed only by small Aboriginal communities with the intent of producing flour.
+Today, kangaroo grass is farmed only by small indigenous communities with the intent of producing flour.
 It is also found around Australia in the wild.